ivotron/popper2-paper/paper/paper.md

 ![Comparison of training runtime in 3 different computing environments with Popper.](./figures/plot.png){#fig:casestudies}

 We used the workflow exporter to generate a Travis configuration file, pushed our MNIST project to GitHub with the configuration, and activated the repository on Travis to run our workflows on CI.
-For long-running workflows like those consisting of ML/AI or BigData workloads, it is recommended to scale down various parameters like dataset size, epochs, etc. with the help of environment variables to reduce the CI running time and iterate quickly.
+For long-running workflows like those consisting of ML/AI or BigData workloads, it is recommended to scale down various parameters like dataset size, and epochs. with the help of environment variables to reduce the CI running time and iterate quickly.
 We declared environment variables like `NUM_EPOCHS`, `DATASET_REDUCTION`, and `BATCH_SIZE` to control the number of epochs, size of training data, and batch size respectively in our workflow.
 Using the above variables we used only 10% of the dataset and configured the training for a single epoch, thus effectively reducing our CI running time by approx. 75%.
 The `.travis.yml` file used by our case study is shown in @Lst:travis.